cloudflare/wrangler-legacy/docs/environments.md

 With this configuration, Wrangler will behave in the following manner:

-`wrangler publish` will publish your worker to your subdomain on workers.dev `wrangler publish --release` will publish your worker to your route at `example.com/*`.
+`wrangler publish` will publish your worker to `my-worker.subdomain.workers.dev` `wrangler publish --release` will publish your worker to your route at `example.com/*`.

 It is important to note that both of these commands will issue a deprecation warning.
 To remove these warnings, you can configure Wrangler with the `workers_dot_dev` boolean to separate deploys to workers.dev from deploys to workers routes.